 EKPC is a not-for-profit generation and transmission utility with headquarters in Winchester.
-EKPC generates electric power and transports it to 16 locally-owned cooperatives that distribute it to homes, farms, businesses and industries, serving 1.1 million people in 89 Kentucky counties.
+EKPC generates electric power and transports it to 16 locally-owned cooperatives that distribute it to homes, farms, businesses and industries in 87 Kentucky counties, serving 1.1 million people.
 Together, EKPC and its owner-member cooperatives are known as Kentucky's Touchstone Energy Cooperatives.